mayankpahadia1993/ContigValidator/README.md

 `-abundance-min <int>` The integer given here would be chosen as the abundance min.
 (Default: 3)

-	Abundance min represents the minimum count of a kmer which will be stored.
+	Abundance min represents the minimum count of a kmer.
+Kmers with count equal or greater to abundance min will be stored.

 ### Help Information: